StevenHo1394/Transaction_Validation/README.md

 # Transaction_Validation
 A simple node.js web server to collect transaction validation information from users.
-After the user has filled and submitted it, the data will be stored in the correspinding DB tables in the server.
+After the user has filled and submitted it, the data will be stored in the corresponding DB tables in the server.

 Usage: